-- A purchase order is the preferred method for making purchases for Columbia and should be obtained whenever possible by anyone who wishes to utilize Columbia funds.
+- 1. A purchase order is the preferred method for making purchases for Columbia and should be obtained whenever possible by anyone who wishes to utilize Columbia funds.
 This includes faculty and staff, parents, and members of groups such as drama, Athletic Booster Club and PTF. - 2.
 Use of personal charge cards and requests for reimbursement are strongly discouraged. - 3.
 A purchase order is used to gain approval for a purchase before any items or services are ordered or bought.
 Often it is required by a business before it will bill Columbia.
 A purchase order is the only way receiving reimbursement can be assured. - a.
 Procedures for using a purchase order - 1) Complete and sign the purchase order form.
-Purchase order forms are located near the Busines Office.
+Purchase order forms are located near the Business Office.
 Changes to this form are occasionally made throughout the year, so please make sure you have the current copy. - 2) Submit the purchase order to the department administrator (or faculty sponsor for use of class funds) to obtain preliminary approval.
-Submit the approved purchase order, along with any back-up information, to the President for final approval.

-- 3) Once the purchase order is approved by the President, the Business Office assigns it a number and records it on the purchase order log sheet.
+Submit the approved purchase order, along with any back-up information, to the President for final approval. - 3) Once the purchase order is approved by the President, the Business Office assigns it a number and records it on the purchase order log sheet.
 The Business Office will email a copy of the PO with the number to the requester.
-The order can then be placed or the items or services purchased. - 4) If the item was ordered, when the order comes in, check it for completeness. - 5) Attach the packing slip or receipts to the copy of the purchase order form, initialed by the recipient as "okay to pay," and forward it to the Business Office. - 6) The purchase order and packing slip will be matched with the invoice by the Business Office and check will then be issued for payment. - 7) Note: When an order requires a credit/debit card number, such as online purchases and reservations, follow the purchase order procedure, noting in the account information box that the Columbia debit or credit card will be used.
+The order can then be placed or the items or services purchased. - 4) If the item was ordered, when the order comes in, check it for completeness.

+- 5) Attach the packing slip or receipts to the copy of the purchase order form, initialed by the recipient as "okay to pay," and forward it to the Business Office. - 6) The purchase order and packing slip will be matched with the invoice by the Business Office and check will then be issued for payment. - 7) \Note: When an order requires a credit/debit card number, such as online purchases and reservations, follow the purchase order procedure, noting in the account information box that the Columbia debit or credit card will be used.
 When you receive the approved purchase order with a number, check out the debit or credit card from the Business Office and proceed at step 5. - C. Employee Reimbursement Prior approval of expenditures by a purchase order is required for employee reimbursement.
 All expenditures for which an employee needs to be reimbursed must have prior approval from the immediate administrator and the President.
-Employees must complete and submit an Employee Reimbursement form with the original receipt attached before reimbursement is finalized.
+Employees must complete and submit an Employee Reimbursement form with the original receipt attached before reimbursement is finalized. - 1.
+All requests for reimbursements must be submitted promptly, no later than 30 days after the expenditure is made.
+No reimbursement requests will be considered after June 15 of the fiscal year that ends on June 30.
+No reimbursements will be made after the end of the fiscal year. - 2.
+If an expenditure must be made that cannot be reimbursed within the required time frame, prior written approval must be obtained from the President.
+Employees must cash reimbursement checks promptly, within 30 days of the date on the check or the check will be voided.